sui-foundation/sui-demo-day-hk/README.md

 - Both new and existing Sui projects are welcome to participate
 - At least one of the project's team members must be able to attend Sui Demo Day in-person to present the project
 - A member of the team must pass KYC to receive any prizes
-- For detailed legal terms and conditions of the Sui Demo Day contest, please check [here](placeholder) (TODO).
+- For detailed legal terms and conditions of the Sui Demo Day contest, please check [here](https://docs.google.com/document/d/1zYUOTXZrD8PtbpIA5Vu_8aMtzJOFhz-_j_GJg2zH0Mw/edit?usp=sharing).

 ## Primary Tracks